d0ntblink/beautiful-jekyll/aboutme.md

 ---
 Hello,

-My name is Gary aka d0ntbink an InfoSec enthusiast and pursuer.
+My name is Gary aka d0ntbink an InfoSec enthusiast and privacy advocate.
-I will be blogging my findings and other things that I find interesting from other fellow hackers out there.
+I will be blogging about free software, my discoveries, and other things that I find interesting from other fellow hackers out there.

 feel free to reach out to me on any of my socials below.